Bell Brothers was the second largest producer of pig iron in the North of England.

 The Mexican Eagle Co was formed to exploit this field in 1908.

 Mexican Eagle went public in 1910, with a capital of £3 million.
 Its production output over the next two years was estimated at 750,000 tons.
-Mexican Eagle was recognised as a strong competitor to J D Rockefeller’s Standard Oil Co, controlled by John D Rockefeller (1839 – 1937).
+Mexican Eagle was recognised as a strong competitor to Standard Oil Co, controlled by John D Rockefeller (1839 – 1937).

 Standard Oil and Royal Dutch Shell virtually controlled the global oil market at this time.
 As Pearson did not want to be reliant on them, he established the Eagle Oil Transport Co to process and distribute his raw product.